-Photo by anselor
+Photo by Pixabay

 The Barons of England were powerful and wealthy, while the King had spent most of England’s wealth on a failed war with France.
 The Magna Carta was drawn up to broker peace between them.

-The Magna Carta was the first document to state that the King was not above the law.
+It was the first document to state that the King was not above the law.
 It also included rules for how justice would be dealt out across England, fishing rights, church rights and rules against false imprisonment.

-There are only four copies of the original 1215 Magna Carta in existence today.
-One of the other original copies of the Magna Carta is kept at Salisbury Cathedral, and the other two are held by the British Library.
+There are only four copies of the original 1215 document in existence today.
+One of these is kept at Salisbury Cathedral and the other two are held by the British Library.

-A copy of the Magna Carta was kept inside Fort Knox (USA).
+A copy was kept inside Fort Knox (USA).
 It was on tour of the United States when the war broke out and, rather than risk damaging or losing it by bringing it back to the UK, it was held there until the war was over.